I advocate for a change in mindset within the autism community:

 7) Mutual respect is the minimum requirement for us to listen to each other and work together for our mutual benefit.

 8) Being able to access both autistic and NeuroTypical consciousness at the same time is advantageous and enriching to our lives.

 I believe that it will be most beneficial for autistics to take the initiative to reach out to the mainstream NeuroTypical society.
 Autism advocates can make their work more relevant by paying attention to the big picture of what is happening outside of the autism community and using our special gifts to help the rest of the world.

 Autistics can also benefit greatly from by working with and healing the trauma and pain within themselves, as well as dealing with their biomedical issues, so that they have the energy and confidence to take charge of their own lives.

-Until we empower ourselves to move beyond autism, the world will not be able to see our true potential.
+Until we empower ourselves to move beyond the limitations we think autism imposes on us, the world will not be able to see our true potential.